RetiredWizard/PyDOS/PyBasic/README.md

 * pre-allocation of memory on startup, this seems to reduce the memory allocation errors when attempting to run large basic programs

 * added SOUND freq,duration[,volume] command.
-The Windows code uses the winsound library and the Micropython/Circuit Python implementations assumes the appropriate speaker circuit is connected to GPIO pin #19
+The Windows code uses the winsound library and the Micropython/Circuit Python implementations assumes the appropriate speaker circuit is connected to the GPIO pin defined in pydos_bcfg.py